rohanrajpal/rohanrajpal.github.io/_posts/2019-08-12-GSoC-with-VideoLAN.markdown

 ---
 ## Introduction ![videolan](/images/videoLANLogo.png)
 This summer, I participated as a [Google Summer of Code](https://summerofcode.withgoogle.com/) student under VideoLAN.
 GSoC is undoubtedly one of the best summer programs out there.
 From designing interfaces and interactions to writing production-level code, I've learned tons of exciting stuff!
-I was blessed to have great mentors and learned a lot about the open source community.
+I was blessed to have great mentors and learned a lot about the open-source community.

 ### Project and Proposal